auth0/docs/articles/mfa/send-phone-message-hook-mitto.md

 ## What is Mitto?

-Esendex provides an SMS messaging service that can be used by Auth0 to deliver multi-factor verification via text messages.
+Mitto provides an SMS messaging service that can be used by Auth0 to deliver multi-factor verification via text messages.

 ## Prequisites

 Before you begin this tutorial, please create an account with Mitto by contacting a sales representative at info@mitto.ch.
-You will get an API Key, and a Sender ID that you can then use to invoke Mitto's APIs.
+You will get an API Key and a Sender ID that you can then use to invoke Mitto's APIs.

 ## Steps